 • Improving Rural Veterans' Access to Rheumatology Care Nationwide provides access to rheumatology care for Veterans living in rural areas with systemic autoimmune diseases and other complex rheumatic conditions.

-• Increasing Access for Rural Veterans by Leveraging Clinical Pharmacist Providers (CPP) to Deliver COPD Care utilizes Clinical Pharmacist Practitioners to increase patient access, improve quality of care, and decrease provider burden through the delivery and optimization of comprehensive medication management and Chronic Obstructive Pulmonary Disease (COPD) services for rural Veterans within primary care teams.
+• Increasing Access for Rural Veterans by Leveraging Clinical Pharmacist Providers (CPPs) to Deliver Chronic Obstructive Pulmonary Disease (COPD) Care utilizes CPPs to increase patient access, improve quality of care, and decrease provider burden through the delivery of comprehensive medication management and COPD care for rural Veterans within primary care teams.

-• National Tele-Hospital Medicine (Tele-HM) Program is a hub and spoke telehealth program that provides access to hospital medicine services and expertise to rural and under-provided VA medical centers with acute care needs that cannot be met by the local workforce.
+• The National Tele-Hospital Medicine Program is a hub and spoke telehealth program that provides access to hospital medicine services and expertise for rural and under-provided VA medical centers with acute care needs that cannot be met by the local workforce.

-• National Telenephrology Hub and Spoke Network works with local providers to offer specialist nephrology services to Veterans in rural areas with kidney disease or difficult-to-control hypertension.
+• The National Telenephrology Hub and Spoke Network works with local providers to offer specialty nephrology services to Veterans in rural areas with kidney disease or difficult-to-control hypertension.

-• Technology-based Eye Care Services is a telehealth-based eye screening initiative that places ophthalmology technicians in rural VA clinics to collect information about a patient’s eyes and transmit to VA ophthalmologists for diagnosis and follow-up.
+• Technology-Based Eye Care Services is a telehealth-based eye screening initiative that places ophthalmology technicians in rural VA clinics to collect information about a patient’s eyes and transmit it to VA ophthalmologists for diagnosis and follow-up.

-• Teledermatology expands store-and-forward tele-dermatology to rural sites; includes primary care training on dermatologic consults and minor procedures.
+• Teledermatology expands store-and-forward teledermatology to rural sites; it includes primary care training on dermatologic consults and minor procedures.

-• Telerehabilitation Services expands an integrated network of specialists who are specifically trained in delivering physical and rehabilitative therapy to rural Veterans using telehealth technology.
+• Telerehabilitation Services expand an integrated network of specialists, who are specifically trained in delivering physical and rehabilitative therapy, to rural Veterans using telehealth technology.

 Mental Health